 At-Home vs. In-Studio

 Due to the increased popularity of boxing studios, where you can take classes with boxing trainers privately or in group sessions, at-home boxing is now one of the most popular at-home digital workouts.
-FightCamp, the most popular at-home boxing workout, offers over 800 professional boxer and trainer-led classes through an app with new ones added daily.
+FightCamp, a popular at-home boxing workouts, offers over 800 professional boxer and trainer-led classes through an app with new ones added daily.
 The initial investment is a little over $1200.
 It includes everything you need to get your punch on, including a free-standing boxing bag, gloves, wraps, punch trackers, and a heavy workout mat, while a membership will set you back an additional $39 per month.
 Each class is similar to that you would take in a studio setting with the addition of connectivity.
 For example, you can track your workouts and watch your progress with FightCamp’s punch trackers.

 Boxing vs. Kickboxing